Neelp20/Project-4-TheWoodenSpoon/TESTING.md

 - HTML page lang attribute has been set
 - Aria properties have been implemented correctly
 - WCAG 2.1 Coding best practices being followed

+## Responsiveness

+All pages were tested to ensure responsiveness on screen sizes from 320px and upwards as defined in WCAG 2.1 Reflow criteria for responsive design on Chrome, Edge, Firefox and Opera browsers.

+Steps to test:

+- Open browser and navigate to [The Wooden Spoon](https://the-wooden-spoon-cfb803cde318.herokuapp.com/)
+- Open the developer tools (right click and inspect)
+- Set to responsive and decrease width to 320px
+- Set the zoom to 50%
+-  Click and drag the responsive window to maximum width

+Expected:

+Website is responsive on all screen sizes and no images are pixelated or stretched.
+No horizontal scroll is present.
+No elements overlap.

+Actual:

+Website behaved as expected.